Intuit (BSP:INTU34) Cyclically Adjusted Book per Share: R$5.08 (As of Apr. 2026)

 Intuit Business Description

 Intuit serves small and midsize businesses with accounting software QuickBooks and online marketing platform Mailchimp.
 The company also operates retail tax filing tool TurboTax, personal finance platform Credit Karma, and a suite of professional tax offerings for accountants.
-Founded in the mid-1980s, Intuit enjoys a dominant market share for small business accounting and do-it-yourself tax filing in the US.
+Founded in the mid-1980s, Intuit enjoys a dominant market share for small-to-midsize business accounting and self-serve tax filing in the US.